 Biology and life history The insect overwinters as eggs on pine needles in the upper canopy.
 In the late spring, the larvae emerge and begin to feed on the new needles as they begin to appear.
 They pupate in a chrysalis suspended by silk in the tree or underlying vegetation.
 In mid- to late summer, the adults fly and females lay their eggs.

 Because of their preference for tree tops, cultural controls in landscape settings are not practical.
-On small trees, larvae can be picked off and destroyed.
+On small trees, larvae are picked off and destroyed.

 Butterflies are kept to low numbers by the many parasites specializing in Lepidoptera.
 Presumably, crown-feeding birds also would feed on them.

 For biology, life history, monitoring and management